CTHRU/Hitrava/README.md

                         Set the logging level.

 JSON options:
+  -z ZIP, --zip ZIP     The filename of the Huawei Cloud ZIP file containing
+                        the JSON file with the motion path detail data to convert.
+The JSON file will be extracted to the directory in the --output_dir argument and conversion will be performed.
   -j JSON, --json JSON  The filename of a Huawei Cloud JSON file containing
-                        the motion path detail data or the filename of the Huawei Cloud ZIP file containing the JSON file with the motion path detail data.
-In the latter case, the JSON file will be extracted to the directory in the --output_dir argument.
+                        the motion path detail data to convert or the filename of the Huawei Cloud ZIP file containing the JSON file with the motion path detail data (this will work identical to --zip argument above).
   --json_export         Exports a file with the JSON data of each single
                         activity that is converted from the JSON file in the --json argument.
 The file will be exported to the